Skip to main content

 Once everything above passes, spin up a small VPS ($5/mo on Hetzner) or EC2 t3.small.
 SSH in and run:

-curl -fsSL https://raw.githubusercontent.com/yourhq/yourhq/initial/installer/install.sh | bash
+curl -fsSL https://raw.githubusercontent.com/yourhq/yourhq/main/installer/install.sh | bash

 This exercises the real OSS install UX.
 Validates: Docker install prereq check, interactive prompts, .env generation, image pull from GHCR, first-boot on a host you didn’t pre-configure.
 Tear down the VPS after.